positive666/Prompt-Can-Anything/README.md

 Complete a role design interaction through a 3D Engine combined with multimodal tasks such as GPT;

-Complete a role design interaction through the Saldtalker open source project and multimodal tasks such as GPT.
+Complete a role design interaction through the Sadtalker open source project and multimodal tasks such as GPT.

  4.  🔥🔥🚀 Unlimited potential “Anything”

-Through continuous creativity and accumulation, we will integrate and learn from SOTA AI.
+Through continuous creativity and accumulation, we will integrate and learn from Sota AI.
 We will record each integrated model and provide a detailed explanation and summary in the article.
 The author will summarize all the AI-related knowledge reserves and engineering experience for the local large model (this part is the final development function and is planned).

 <img src="asset/v1.15.png" alt="structure" style="zoom: 33%;" />